 MADNESS IS IN THE HEART (ECCL 9:3).
 Sin & its madness are in the heart (LK 6:45)-the Word uses the term “heart” for that which is deep in one’s being, the will, the mind, & the conscience of a person.
 A rich man does acts of commission (crimes against humanity) and acts of omission (neglects to use his wealth to help others)…but the common thread here is whether it is by commission or omission, both are choices.
 Our minds guide our choices and have a big role in sin.
 What motivates our minds?

 MY EPHIPHANY.
 My natural man before accepting Christ included a melancholic propensity to fall into depression & self-pity.
 One day the Holy Spirit convicted me of this great self-centered sin which is a lack of faith.
 I realized the enormity of this sin, and tearfully asked God to forgive me.
 I did not want such a great sin in my life.
-(And yes-depression is usually a sin—not a sickness, in spite of what the confused sinful World teaches.)
-When I was cleaned up from this sin, I began to notice that demons of depression were hanging around—usually from behind—waiting for me to willfully open a portal up for them to quickly jump back in and take up residence again!
+(And yes-depression is usually a sin-not a sickness, in spite of what the confused sinful World teaches.)
+When I was cleaned up from this sin, I began to notice that demons of depression were hanging around-usually from behind-waiting for me to willfully open a portal up for them to quickly jump back in and take up residence again!
+Had I ever started to feel that I could have fallen into a depressed period of my life again, I might have had to get in contact with a Christian facility called Honey Lake Clinic or a similar mental health facility that also incoporates teachings from the Lord.
 This was quite a revelation, for until then I had never had any awareness of demons.
 When one is dirty one’s whole life, one doesn’t realize one is not clean.
 I hardly do this episode justice as there is so much more that can said as well as lessons to learn from it.
 What I want to explain further is: our will is involved in sin, sin is a choice, and there is a demonic element involved in sin.

 SATAN “LED CAPTIVITY CAPTIVE” (EPH 4:8) & EVEN CHRISTIANS GET LOCKED INTO SIN.
 Devout men who have worked hard to understand sin have realized that a man will fall into a passion that locks him into doing something sinful that he really on some level did not want to do.
 If one wills to be angry, demons of anger enter & take up residence.
 They will help insure that the victim’s behavior is locked into anger.
 An act of anger can lead to the person becoming an angry person.
 An act of murder or theft can lead to that becoming a way of life…because the demonic element that is allowed in will lock the person into it.
 Cain was offering sacrifices to God, but he opened himself up to spirits of anger & murder.
 He never regained freedom from these.
 His descendants formalized these sins into their traditions and codes.